-- Employee-only; - Employee + spouse/domestic partner or employee + child(ren); or - Family (Employee + spouse/domestic partner + child(ren)).
+- · Employee only; - Employee plus spouse/domestic partner or employee plus child(ren); or - Family (employee plus spouse/domestic partner plus child(ren)).

 If you are eligible for coverage and do not enroll in a Plan, your eligible dependents cannot be enrolled in that Plan.